 Not hiring in the near-term?
 What a wonderful opportunity to retool your recruiting resources to self-recruit more successfully when things change.
 It starts with an audit of your Position Descriptions.
 Consider the benefits:

 Differentiate your opportunities from others.
 In the hands of the right candidate, does your Position Description read like a disclosure, or does it get your potential candidate excited about the opportunity…and your company?
 If the person you’re calling isn’t interested in a move, it’s likely she knows a few people who may want to know more about your opportunity.
 Do you want her to pass on a disclosure…or a Position Description that sells?
-See what a self-selling Position Description by Fitzgerald MSI looks like by clicking here.
+See what a self-selling Position Description by Fitzgerald MSI looks like.

 Standardization and Clarification.
 Clarify titles, functions and requirements.
 Standardize action verbs, e.g., manage, assist, direct, prepare or evaluate, across different levels and divisions in the company.
 Build the bridge between what the hiring manager requires in talent, what human resources wants in character and culture, and how the recruiter hopes to present the value proposition.